genglinliu/genglinliu.github.io/_pages/about.md

 Awards and Honors
 ------
 - College of Information and Computer Sciences Departmental Honors, 2022
-- Bay State Fellowship Recipient at UMass Amherst, 2022 (declined)
+- Bay State Fellowship Recipient at UMass Amherst, 2022
-- Chancellor’s Award at UMass Amherst, 2018 ($56000)
+- Chancellor’s Award at UMass Amherst, 2018

 Service